COLONOSCOPY SERVICES

 4. Polyp Removal: During a colonoscopy, doctors can identify and remove polyps, which are growths on the lining of the colon or rectum.
 Some polyps can develop into cancer over time, so removing them is a preventive measure.

-5. Diagnostic Clarification: If other tests like a CT scan, MRI, or stool tests suggest abnormalities, a colonoscopy can provide a direct look inside the colon and rectum to confirm a diagnosis.
+5. Diagnostic Clarification: If other tests, such as a CT scan, MRI, or stool tests, suggest abnormalities, a colonoscopy can provide a direct look inside the colon and rectum to confirm a diagnosis.

-Our nursing team will provide you with an information pack beginning with the purchase of Plenvu to help with the bowel preparation.
-We ask our patients to follow our instructions carefully to ensure an empty bowel like avoiding high fibre foods that we have listed three days before the procedure.
+Our qualified team will provide you with an information pack to help with the bowel preparation.
+We ask our patients to follow our instructions carefully to ensure an empty bowel before undergoing the procedure.

-The colonoscopy procedure itself usually takes about 30 to 60 minutes, with additional time for preparation, recovery and if there are any polyps that have to be removed also.
+The colonoscopy procedure itself usually takes about 30 to 60 minutes.
+It may take longer if any polyps need to be removed.

 Initial findings can often be discussed after the procedure, with biopsy results, if applicable, typically available within a few days.